open-component-model/ocm-k8s-toolkit/README.md

 > [!IMPORTANT]
 > This project is in early development and not yet ready for production use.

-OCM K8s Toolkit contains custom Kubernetes resources and their controllers to provide the location of OCM resources from an OCM component version, so it can be consumed by a deployer.
+OCM K8s Toolkit contains the tooling for
+- providing the location of OCM resources from an OCM component version, so it can be consumed by a deployer.
 It is used to deploy OCM resources like a HelmChart or Kustomization into a Kubernetes cluster.
+- providing a controller to transfer OCM component versions.

 ### What should I know before I start?